necopinus/necopinus.xyz/newsletters/2016-09-05-a-matter-of-intense-but-mostly-theoretical-debate.md

 # A Matter of Intense But Mostly Theoretical Debate

-Five Futures: Volume 1, Issue 4
-September 5, 2016
+author:: Nathan Acks
+date:: 2016-09-05
+newsletter:: Five Futures
+volume:: 1
+issue:: 4

-CONDITIONS: Clear and 32° C.
+conditions:: Clear and 32° C

-COORDINATES: hotels.harsh.villa
+location:: hotels.harsh.villa

 ## The Story So Far